Ejo Heza Chilli Rwanda

 With the support of Invest for Jobs, the Rwandan non-governmental organisation African Evangelistic Enterprise (AEE) is building farmers’ capacity to grow high-quality chillies for international export.

-AEE aims to recruit 240 smallholder famers in the existing Ejo Heza Cooperative and to upskill all 440 existing and new cooperative members in chilli production.
-The goal is to triple the farmers’ average annual income to RWF 358,550 and create 75 new jobs.
+AEE recruits smallholder famers in the existing Ejo Heza Cooperative and upskills all existing and new cooperative members in chilli production.
+The goal is to triple the farmers’ average annual income and create new jobs.
 To this end, AEE trains aspiring chilli farmers in improved agricultural practices and enhances Ejo Heza’s management capacity and agricultural service delivery.
 In addition, AEE facilitates market access for cooperative members.

 Farmers receive hands-on training from agricultural experts on best practices, such as soil and crop management, food safety and post-harvest handling.
 AEE also identifies and trains so called ‘model farmers’: These experienced chilli producers will mentor future chilli farmers and provide them with basic inputs and technical advice.